webmasterjunkie/partnerize-gtm-clickref-capture/README.md

-# partnerize-gtm-clickref-capture
+# Google Tag Manager Click Reference Tag
-This is the template for Google Tag Manager to capture and save the Partnerize clickref value on landing pages.
+This tag utilizes `localStorage` to store a valid Partnerize clickref value for partner traffic.